Skip to Main Content

 Volunteers like you make a difference in the lives of the more than 5,000 families that come through our doors every year.

 Volunteers are the heart of our house and vital to our mission.
-Volunteers are key in helping the parents and family members who stay with us while their children receive treatment at Indianapolis-area hospitals.
+Volunteers are key in helping the caregivers and families who stay with us or visit our Family Rooms while their children receive treatment at Indianapolis-area hospitals.

 From making guests feel welcome and comfortable to asking questions to taking care of day-to-day needs, as a volunteer, you’ll play a vital part in helping families heal together.